 We take responsibility for the cycling behaviours of our students on the Academy site and our concern for students does extend to the time they spend travelling to and from the Academy.
 Where students are behaving in an unsafe manner, and can clearly be identified as members of the Academy, we will take action, issue sanctions and report to the authorities as appropriate.
 We encourage all members of the public who witness unsafe cycling by our students to contact us with a detailed description of the student and/or the cycle.

-To report incidences of concern or to discuss the safer cycling scheme, please contact Nick Carter at the Academy on 01582 619 700.
+To report incidences of concern or to discuss the safer cycling scheme, please contact Simon Miller at the Academy on 01582 619 700.